Skip to content

 u_full = u_full.at[periodic_dofs].set(u_full[periodic_master_dofs])

-This is easy to get wrong, especially when constraint sets evolve.
+The manual implementation of index sets is easy to get wrong, especially when constraint sets evolve.
+Therefore, we provide a utility Lifter to ease the managing of indexes.

 Use Lifter to define constraints once and map consistently between: